They’ve got amazing results but no financial cost, are less time consuming, very easy and enjoyable! The top 10 stress relief tips we bring to you…

 In case you couldn’t readily lay hands an a good classical or country music, try listening to ocean or nature sounds.
 It has a way of calming the nerves.

-8. Take a Nap – Work on Your Sleep
+7. Take a Nap – Adjust Your Sleep Habits

 It is a well-known fact that stress can cause you to lose sleep.
 Coincidentally, lack of sleep is also a key cause of stress.
 This vicious cycle causes the brain and body to get out of bang and get worse over time.
 Ensure that you get the doctor-recommended seven to eight hours of sleep.
-Turn the TV off earlier, manage your time, and do your best to get into bed.
-This is virtually the most effective stress buster on our list.
+Manage your time, turn off the TV earlier, and do your best to get into bed in time.
+This is virtually the most effective stress relief and relaxation tip on our list.

-Keep a gratitude journal or several (one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.
+Keep gratitude journals (possibly one by your bed, one in your purse, and one at work) to help you remember all the things that are good in your life.
 Use these journals to savor good experiences like a child’s smile, a sunshine-filled day, and good health.
 Don’t forget to celebrate accomplishments like mastering a new task at work or a new hobby.
 This is because:

 “Being grateful for your blessings cancels out negative thoughts and worries,” says Joni Emmerling, a wellness coach in Greenville, NC.